petercsipkay/vs-snippets/README.md

-# VS Code Snippets Manager - Snippy
+# VS Code Snippets Manager - VS Snippets

 A powerful and user friendly VS Code extension for managing your code snippets with local backup support.
 Works with VS Code and all VS Code-based editors including VSCodium, GitPod, and GitHub Codespaces.